davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 upwelling during the opening of the slab window.
-Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid from which the xenoliths were sourced and an underlying deep slab window [Figure \ref{fig:neogene_sections}c].
+Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid from which the xenoliths were sourced, with an underlying deep slab window [@fig:neogene_sections|c].

 ## Implications of petrologic complexities to thermal state